De-Oefenpraktijk/.github/UI/jitsi.md

 # Document Overview
-This document explains why, why it was chosen, and how it can be used.
+This document explains what is Jitsi, why it was chosen, and how it can be used.

 # What is Jitsi
 Jitsi is an open-source platform for video conferencing, online meetings, and real-time communication.
 It provides a set of tools and libraries that allow developers to integrate video conferencing capabilities into their applications or build their own video conferencing solutions.
 Jitsi offers features such as multi-party video calls, screen sharing, chat functionality, and more.
 It aims to provide secure and privacy-focused communication options, making it a popular choice for various applications and projects.